slexisvn/query_engine/docs/03-optimizer/24-the-cost-model.md

 # 24. The cost model

-> After this chapter you will be able to explain why the same query picks a different join algorithm as its tables grow, and compute the crossover point yourself.
+> After this chapter you will be able to compare the modeled costs of candidate operators and distinguish an estimated crossover from a measured one.

 ## The question